January 17

 In any criminal case, the legality of how evidence is obtained can impact the outcome.
 Law enforcement officials are generally required to have a valid search warrant before searching your home, car, or person for evidence of a crime.
 This process helps protect your constitutional rights and prevents arbitrary searches.

 However, instances exist where search warrants are improperly issued or executed.
 In such cases, you have the right to challenge these actions.
-At The Law Offices of Jason K.S.
-Porter, P.A., we thoroughly examine cases to identify weaknesses in the prosecution's evidence.
+At The Problems?
+Pick Porter!™, we thoroughly examine cases to identify weaknesses in the prosecution’s evidence.
 If a search warrant was improperly issued or executed, we may be able to get evidence excluded from the case, helping to strengthen the defense.

 The Fourth Amendment of the U.S. Constitution safeguards individuals from unreasonable searches and seizures, providing that proper legal grounds back any search conducted by law enforcement.